biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 ## D.5 vulnerability analysis process

 This section specifies the process for the vulnerability analysis that the evaluator shall follow.

 ### D.5.1 Internet search

 There are lots of scripts available in the internet that define the procedure to create the PAI and run the attack with those PAI.
-The presentation test items for face (C.1.2.2), iris (XXXXX) *tbd* .. are created based on such scripts and the most of them are covered by those test items.
+The presentation test items for ***face (C.1.2.2), iris (XXXXX), tbd*** .. are created based on such scripts and the most of them are covered by those test items.

 However, the evaluator may gain useful knowledge from such scripts because